-Intentional Futures sees the Fourth Wave as the point where the science of human learning becomes crucial to developing symbiotic autonomy in enterprise.
+Intentional Futures sees the Fourth Wave as the point where the science of human learning (PDF) becomes crucial to developing symbiotic autonomy in enterprise.

 Intelligent technology can improve human outcomes, but it needs educated, imaginative humans to realize full viability.
 And we humans need to exercise our own capacity for ethics to adapt how we think about and value work.
 “Democratization in AI” is more than enterprise access to skills and data; it must include access to the contexts and training that strengthen human imagination.